ThreeDee-GmbH/ue5-style-guide/README.md

 <a name="scm-branches-dev"></a>
 #### 5.1.2 Dev Branch

 The Dev branch is a direct child of the main branch.
-Assets and functionlity on this branch are tested and stable individually.
+Assets and functionality have to be tested and individually stable before being merged onto this branch.
 This is the branch that will be tested by QA.
 There are no direct checkins on the dev branch, every changeset is a merge.

 <a name="5.1.3"></a>
 <a name="scm-branches-tasks"></a>
 #### 5.1.3 Task Branches

 Task branches are where the actual work is done and checked in.
 A task can be a bugfix, creating a specific asset or implementing a feature (larger features might be split into several sub-tasks).
-Depending on the project task branches can either be created maually or created directly from JIRA issues.
+Depending on the project task branches can either be created manually or created directly from [JIRA](#scm-jira) issues.
 Manually created task branches should be prefixed according to the type of work that is done, e.g. feature_, bugfix_, etc.

+> When your project uses JIRA or a similar issue tracking software, every task branch should be created from and linked to a tracked issue.
+This way all necessary informationen about the project's progress is kept in one place.

 <a name="5.2"></a>
 <a name="scm-checkouts"></a>